-Employee incentive schemes are a great way to motivate and reward staff for their hard work, whilst also boosting morale.
+Employee incentive schemes are a great way to motivate and reward staff for their hard work, whilst also boosting productivity and raising morale.

-Incentive schemes can vary from business to business and can include both monetary and non-monetary rewards.
-They are usually implemented within a specific time frame and encourage employees to work towards specific targets.
+Incentive schemes for employees can vary from business to business and can include both monetary and non-monetary rewards.
+They are usually implemented within a specific time frame and encourage staff to work towards specific targets.